aws-samples/amazon-bedrock-serverless-prompt-chaining/README.md

 and the final prompt in the chain generates a recipe for the winning meal.

-This example illustrates how prompt chains can incorporate two distinct AI conversations, and have two AI personas engage in a debate with each other to improve the final outcome.
+This example illustrates how prompt chains can incorporate two distinct AI conversations, and have two AI personas engage in a ["society of minds"](https://arxiv.org/abs/2305.14325) debate with each other to improve the final outcome.
 This example also illustrates the ability to chain together prompts and custom code, in this case choosing the highest meal score.